Overcoming Your Brain's Negativity Bias

 The human brain has a “negativity bias.”
 It notices and remembers information associated with negative emotions and events more than those associated with positive ones.
 Why?
 Because the human brain is wired for survival.
-Remembering the sound that a predator makes was more important to our safety than remembering how good a perfectly ripe piece of fruit tasted.
+Remembering the sound that a predator makes was more important to our safety than remembering the taste of a ripe piece of fruit.

 We remember the negative